HORNETJOE/lifecycle-models/README.md

 - Poor design.
 The focus on prototypes can be taken too far in some cases resulting in a "hack and test" methodology where developers are constantly making minor changes to individual components and ignoring system architecture issues that could result in a better overall design.
 This can especially be an issue for methodologies such as Martin's that focus so heavily on the user interface of the system.

 - Lack of scalability.
 RAD typically focuses on small to medium-sized project teams.
 The other issues cited above (less design and control) present special challenges when using a RAD approach for very large scale systems.

+### 6.0 V model
+The V model is an extension of the waterfall model.
+However, the model process take place in a V shape during diagrams.
+The method of V model is to test each part of a development stage to ensure minimal errors and faults.
+This method takes place for every single phase of development.

+The V shape of the model is a presentation of when developing an application, it is better to work out words when developing new functions rather than working towards a final goal.
+This is better for development because the diagram suggests that if testing has failed for one of the function higher up the V model then the other function need to be tested to make sure that no errors have append during the development of further functions.